Java vs Python: Application code comparison

-I recently wrote an article that compared Java’s REPL scripting environment to Python’s.
+I recently recently compared Java’s REPL scripting environment to Python’s.

 Many detractors felt that such an apples-to-apples comparison was unfair.

-The general consensus from the Python community was that a fairer, more balanced comparison would pit a modern Python app written in 2023 against a Java Applet from 1998, or a standalone Java application written for the first release of the JDK.
+The general consensus from the Python community was for a fairer, more balanced comparison: pit a modern Python app written in 2023 against a Java applet from 1998, or a standalone Java application written for the first release of the JDK.

 Apples to applets comparisons

-For 20 years, Java Applets made it possible to run Java code in a browser.
-Python has never had any similar functionality, so mark that one up as a Java win.
+For 20 years, Java applets made it possible to run Java code in a browser.
+Python has never had any similar functionality, so mark that as a Java win.

-However, the comparison between Java versus Python in terms of the development of a standalone application with a single entrypoint is a bit more nuanced.
+However, to compare Java versus Python through the development of a standalone application with a single entry point is a bit more nuanced.
 That’s what I’ll tackle here.

 HelloWorld application in Java